 - Annie (1822-1885)

-Marjory, Alex, Mary and Annie all appear in the 1841 Scotland census living at Ryduack.
+Marjory, Alex and Mary all appear in the 1841 Scotland census living at Ryduack.
 Neither Mary nor Annie married and worked as general servants or farm labourers according to census records.
 I've not found Mary or Annie in the 1851 census, but Mary was at Ryduack when she died from fever on 29 May 1856.
 Her statutory death registry says her death was reported by "Alex Cameron, relative".
 I've not come across any Cameron ancestor cousins so far.
 This is another new name to add to my research.

 When the 1881 census was done, Annie was living with her sister in law, my 2nd great grandmother Isabella, (Alex' widow), at Seafield Place in Nethy Bridge, and died there from chronic bronchitis on 20 Sep 1885.
 Her death was reported by Isabella.